fatvdbergdotus/cplusplus/modern/l_programming_style.md

 ## More work done by the compiler and library instead of programmer
 - [Type deduction](https://github.com/fatvdbergdotus/cplusplus/blob/main/modern/h_compile_time_programming.md) and [Smart Pointers](https://github.com/fatvdbergdotus/cplusplus/blob/main/modern/g_smart_pointers.md)

+## Initialize variables whne declaring them
+- Use the {} form for consistency, e.g., int x{42};
+- Use auto for types which are tedious to type or unknowable
+- Don't use [auto](https://github.com/fatvdbergdotus/cplusplus/blob/main/modern/i_c17_higlights.md) when the type name provides useful information

 See also [https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) for more guidelines about how to use C++.